-Applicant's Qualifications (25%):
+APPLICANT'S QUALIFICATIONS (10%):

-- Exceeds (9, 10)The applicant has earned applicable undergraduate and graduate degrees and is working on an additional graduate degree.
+The applicant has earned applicable undergraduate and is working on an applicable graduate degree.
 The applicant has participated in prior successful research.
-The applicant's GPA is at the high "A" level, and all relevant coursework has been completed that will enable the applicant to successfully accomplish the proposed research.
-Financial assistance through a grant is critical to enable the applicant to complete the research. - Fully Met (6, 7, 8)The applicant has earned an applicable undergraduate degree and is working on an applicable graduate degree.
+The applicant's GPA is at the high "A" level or over 3.5, and all relevant coursework has been completed that will enable the applicant to successfully accomplish the proposed research.
+Financial assistance through a grant is critical to enable the applicant to complete the research.

+The applicant has earned an applicable undergraduate degree and is working on an applicable graduate degree.
 The applicant has prior experience in a research project.
-The applicant's GPA is at the "A" to "B" level, and relevant coursework has been completed that should enable the applicant to complete the proposed research.
-Financial assistance through a grant would greatly enhance the applicant's ability to complete the research. - Partially Met (3, 4, 5) The applicant has earned an undergraduate degree and is working on a graduate degree.
+The applicant's GPA is at the "A" to "B" level or 3.0-3.5, and relevant coursework has been completed that should enable the applicant to complete the proposed research.
+Financial assistance through a grant would greatly enhance the applicant's ability to complete the research.

+The applicant has earned an undergraduate degree and is working on a graduate degree.
 The applicant's GPA is at the "B" level, and little relevant coursework has been completed that would enhance the research proposal.
-Financial assistance through a grant would enhance the applicant's ability to complete the research. - Not Met (1, 2) The applicant has earned an undergraduate degree and is working on a graduate degree that may not be applicable to the proposed research.
+Financial assistance through a grant would enhance the applicant's ability to complete the research.

+The applicant has earned an undergraduate degree and is working on a graduate degree that may not be applicable to the proposed research.
 The applicant's GPA is at the below "B" level, and no relevant coursework has been completed that would enhance the research proposal.
 Financial assistance through a grant is either not required or would not be appropriately utilized in support of this research

-EXPERIMENTAL PROCEDURE/ANALYTICAL APPROACH (25%):
+EXPERIMENTAL PROCEDURE/ANALYTICAL APPROACH (30%):

-- Exceeds (9, 10) The proposal clearly demonstrates a systematic analytical approach utilizing the scientific method and appropriate experimental design.
+The proposal clearly demonstrates a systematic analytical approach utilizing the scientific method and appropriate experimental design.
 The applicant states that applicable, appropriate data will be collected to demonstrate that measurements used are accurate and/or precise, and statistical variances will also be reported.
 When applicable, the applicant states that control charts and calibration data will be reported.
 Validation studies are either completed or cited.
-If a procedure or method enhancement is proposed, its reliability will be demonstrated through controlled studies utilizing a statistically valid population and/or time period. - Fully Met (6, 7, 8)The proposal demonstrates a logical scientific approach and adequate experimental design.Information referencing the collection of applicable controls, calibration data, and validation studies is referenced.
-If a procedure or method enhancement is proposed, sufficient data will be developed to demonstrate reliability. - Partially Met (3, 4, 5) The proposal demonstrates adequate scientific approach and experimental design; however, more detailed information should be included to better explain the research.
-Information referencing the collection of data, controls, calibration, and validation studies is present; however, the information is limited and somewhat vague. - Not Met (1, 2)The proposal does not demonstrate a systematic scientific approach, nor does it have an appropriate experimental design.
+If a procedure or method enhancement is proposed, its reliability will be demonstrated through controlled studies utilizing a statistically valid population and/or time period.

+The proposal demonstrates a logical scientific approach and adequate experimental design.
+Information referencing the collection of applicable controls, calibration data, and validation studies is referenced.
+If a procedure or method enhancement is proposed, sufficient data will be developed to demonstrate reliability.

+The proposal demonstrates adequate scientific approach and experimental design; however, more detailed information should be included to better explain the research.
+Information referencing the collection of data, controls, calibration, and validation studies is present; however, the information is limited and somewhat vague.

+The proposal does not demonstrate a systematic scientific approach, nor does it have an appropriate experimental design.
 Proposed data collection is either non-essential or irrelevant.
 No apparent validation studies are presented and/or the reliability of any proposed procedure is not cited.